RebelToolbox/RebelDocumentation/contributing/content_guidelines.rst

 **A feature doesn't exist unless it is documented**.
 If a user can't find information about a feature and how it works, it doesn't exist to them.
-We should ensure that we cover everything Godot does.
+We should ensure that we cover everything Rebel Toolbox does.

 .. note::

     When adding or updating an engine feature, the documentation team needs to know about it.
-Contributors should open an issue on the `godot-docs` repository when their work gets merged and requires documentation.
+Contributors should open an issue on the `Rebel Documentation repository on GitHub <https://github.com/RebelToolbox/RebelDocumentation/issues>`__
+    when their work gets merged and requires documentation.

 Do your best to keep documents **under 1000 words in length**.
 If a page goes